awslabs/clickstream-swift/README.md

 **3.Initialize the SDK**

-Once you have configured the parameters, you need to initialize it in AppDelegate's `didFinishLaunchingWithOptions` lifecycle method to use the SDK.
+Once you have configured the parameters, you need to initialize it in your app delegate's `application(_:didFinishLaunchingWithOptions:)` lifecycle method:

 ```swift
 import Clickstream